Kamil47/TimeDate7segmentsDisplay/README.md

 ISET pin 18 allow to adjust peak segment current by connected resistor R2.
 Resistor value calculation is described in Datasheet.

-Diode LED7 detect problem with WI-FI signal, if On means error.
+Diode LED7 detect problem with WI-FI signal, if **_On_** means error.
 LDR photoresistor R10 sense ambient light and according of this level, adjust brightness of led segments.

-Temperature sensore DS18B20 is connected to pin IO5 of microprocessor U1.
-It is prepared to sense temperature, but code does not use and programm it.
+Temperature sensor DS18B20 is connected to pin IO5 of microprocessor U1.
+It is prepared to sense temperature, but code does not use and program it.

 ## _Construction_ ##